ydb-platform/ydb/ydb/docs/en/core/yql/query_plans.md

 Combines the results of all producer stage tasks and sends them as a single result to a single consumer stage task.

 #### Merge
-A special case of `UnionAll`, the results of the producer stage are sorted by a specified set of columns and merged result also is sorted.
+This is a special case of `UnionAll`.
+The results of the producer stage are sorted by a specified set of columns and merged into a result that is also sorted.

 #### Broadcast
 Sends the result of a single producer stage task to all consumer stage tasks.